APogue/APogue.github.io/_includes/sections/university-support-and-messaging.md

 "It is absolutely critical that Jewish members of our community — as well as those of all backgrounds and faiths — are treated with respect and dignity." [^164]

-University administrators and Gene Block carried on with the same passive tone during and after the protest.
+University administrators and Gene Block continued with the same tone during and after the protest.
 On April 26th Mary Osako, Vice Chacellor for Strategic Communications wrote, "It's also important to note that we are following University of California systemwide policy guidance, which directs us not to request law enforcement involvement preemptively, and only if absolutely necessary to protect the physical safety of our campus community."[^167]